 I’m sad for you, friend.
 I’ve had my share of flopped Pinterest pins, too, and it still hurts my heart.
 After investing all that work, that effort, and all that time on that blog post, you at least want to see some decent results, right?
-So let’s talk about 10 reasons why your Pinterest pin flopped.
+So let’s talk about 10 Unbelievably Sad Ways You Just Killed Your Pinterest Pin.

 And then let’s fix it so you can be on your way and crush that blog of yours.